Coping Tips for Everyday Living

 - Check into speech-recognition software.
 Some computers are pre-loaded with this.

 - When choosing a digital camera, pick one with image stabilization technology.
+Using a tripod of monopod can also be helpful.

 - Getting through airport security can be especially difficult for people with ET.
 It is a frustrating, intimidating experience.That’s why it is important to be prepared.